TusharRakheja/Autolang/README.md

 #### a) Integers

-Standard 32-bit.
+Standard ints.
 The type keyword is `int`, as you've already probably seen.

 **Basic Syntax**